ducksquaddd/Styrofoam/README.md

 # Styrofoam

-Styrofoam is a Discord bot that is a work in progress.<br>
+Styrofoam is a work in progress Discord bot.<br>
 It will be equipped with moderation, economy, image, and other capabilities.

 _____